-- Edale is a popular place for walkers so if you can plan your visit for mid-week or even the winter months it will be quieter.
+- Hiking from Edale is a popular place for walkers so if you can plan your visit for mid-week or even the winter months it will be quieter.

-- This route includes a short scramble section, it’s not too technical but if you’re unsure please ask me any questions in the comments below.
+- This route includes a short scramble section up Grindsbrook, it’s not technical but if you’re unsure please ask me any questions in the comments below.

-- The Kinder Scout walk is a popular place to go hiking, however, there are some areas on the plateau where you can easily go the wrong way in poor weather (see photos of Grindsbrook in the snow).
+- The Kinder Scout walk is a popular hike, especially the route down via Jacob’s Ladder.
+However, there are some areas on the plateau where you can easily go the wrong way in poor weather (see photos of Grindsbrook in the snow).

-- On the walk, there are many flagstone paths and good trails but there are some muddy/peaty sections up on Kinder Scout.
+- On the walk, there are many flagstone paths and good trails but there are some muddy/peaty sections up on Kinder Scout plateau.

 - I would always recommend you take a map and compass (see below).

 Fancy a quieter route up Kinder Scout?
 You might like this option from Snake Pass up Fairbrook path

 Check the weather for your walk location and hills